KevinDeNotariis/blockchain_simulator/API_doc.md

   1. The node does not already have that block, namely a block with the same hash and the same id
   1. The hash satisfies the difficulty constraint
+  1. The first transaction is from the coinbase
+  1. The first coinbase transaction has right mining reward amount
+  1. No other transaction is from the coinbase
   1. The `previous_hash` of the block, corresponds to a hash of a block in the blockchain
   1. The `previous_hash` is the hash of the last block
   1. The transactions are valid --> it will call, for each transaction, `GET /api/transaction/validation/partial` to validate that transaction